Saturated fusion systems on $p$-groups of maximal class: A primer on fusion systems

 \begin{lemma} Let $\F$ be a saturated fusion system on $S$.
 The following hold: \begin{enumerate} \item $\foc(\F)=\langle [g,\alpha]\mid g \in Q \le S, Q \text{ is } \F\text{-essential or } Q=S, \alpha \in \Aut_\F(Q) \rangle$. \item $O^p(\F)=\F$ if and only if $\foc(\F)= S$ if and only if $\hyp(\F)=S$. \end{enumerate} \end{lemma}

 \begin{proof} This follows from Theorem \ref{t:alp} and \cite[Corollary I.7.5]{AKO}. \end{proof}

-The subfusion system $O^{p'}(\F) $ is more complicated to define, we just settle for saying that it is the unique saturated subfusion system on $S$ minimal subject to containing $O^{p'}(\Aut_\F(Q))$ for all $Q \le S$ (see \cite[Definition I.7.3]{AKO}).
+The subfusion system $O^{p'}(\F) $ is more complicated to define, so we just settle for saying that it is the unique saturated subfusion system on $S$ minimal subject to containing $O^{p'}(\Aut_\F(Q))$ for all $Q \le S$ (see \cite[Definition I.7.3]{AKO}).

-A saturated fusion system is call \emph{reduced} if and only if $O_p(\F)=1$ and $\F=O^p(\F)=O^{p'}(\F)$.
-Normal subfusion systems are defined in \cite[Definition I.6.1]{AKO} and a \emph{simple} saturated fusion system is a fusion system which contain no proper normal subfusion system.
+\begin{definition} A saturated fusion system $\F$ is called \emph{reduced} if and only if $O_p(\F)=1$ and $\F=O^p(\F)=O^{p'}(\F)$.\end{definition} Normal subfusion systems are defined in \cite[Definition I.6.1]{AKO} and a \emph{simple} saturated fusion system is a fusion system which has no proper normal subfusion system.
 Simple fusion systems are reduced as $O^p(\F)$, $O^{p'}(\F)$ and $\F_{O_p(\F)}(O_p(\F))$ are normal subsystems of $\F$.

 \begin{lemma} Suppose that $\F$ is a saturated fusion system on a $p$-group $S$.
 Assume that each $P \in\E_\F$ is minimal among all $\F$-centric subgroups.
-For each $P \in E_\F$ define
+For each $P \in \E_\F$ define

-Then $O^{p'}(\F)= \F$ if and only if $\Aut_\F(S)= \langle \Inn(S), \Aut_\G^{(P)}(S) \mid P \in \E_\F\rangle$. \end{lemma}
+Then $O^{p'}(\F)= \F$ if and only if $\Aut_\F(S)= \langle \Inn(S), \Aut_\F^{(P)}(S) \mid P \in \E_\F\rangle$. \end{lemma}

 \begin{proof} This is \cite[Lemma 1.4]{p.index}. \end{proof}

 In the next lemma, the containment $\Aut_\F(E) \subseteq \mathcal G$ means that $E$ is an object in $\mathcal G$ and that $\Aut_\F(E)=\Aut_{\mathcal G}(E)$.
 We will use this notation from here on.